Some drivers speak English, but don’t count on it. Here’s how to be sure you get where you’re going

 • When you arrive, the driver will show you your fare on the meter.
 Some drivers don’t carry change for ¥10,000 notes, so please try to pay with ¥5,000 or less.
 The driver will open the door for you after you pay.

-• You do not need to tip the driver.
+No, you do not need to tip the driver.
 Drivers are grateful for tips if they have helped you with lots of luggage or other special needs, but it’s not expected.